 - Instance size – What is the minimum compute and memory capacity your algorithm requires to run the training?
 Can you use distributed training?

 - Instance count – If you can use distributed training, what instance type (CPU or GPU) can you use in the cluster, and how many?

-If you use the Amazon SageMaker built-in algorithms, which give you a head start without any sophisticated programming, see Instance types for built-in algorithms for detailed guidelines.
+If you use the SageMaker built-in algorithms, which give you a head start without any sophisticated programming, see Instance Types for Built-in Algorithms for detailed guidelines.
 Each built-in algorithm comes with a guideline on which instance to use for training.
 For example, XGBoost currently only trains using CPUs.
-It is a memory-bound (as opposed to compute-bound) algorithm.
+It’s a memory-bound (as opposed to compute-bound) algorithm.
 So, a general-purpose compute instance (for example, M5) is a better choice than a compute-optimized instance (for example, C4).
 Similarly, for the SageMaker image classification algorithm, using a GPU instance like P3 or G5 is a recommended option.

 In many cases, up to 90% of the infrastructure spend for developing and running an ML application is on inference, making the need for high-performance, cost-effective ML inference infrastructure critical.
 This is mainly because the build and training jobs aren’t frequent and you only pay for the duration of build and training, but an endpoint instance is running all the time (while the instance is in service).
 Therefore, selecting the right way to host and the right type of instance can have a large impact on the total cost of ML projects.

 For model deployment, it’s important to work backward from your use case.
 What is the frequency of the prediction?
 Do you expect live traffic to your application and real-time response to your clients?
 Do you have many models trained for different subsets of data for the same use case?
 Does the prediction traffic fluctuate?
 Is latency of inference a concern?